hassantafreshi/easy-form-builder/readme.txt

 - Professional panel for managing user-filled forms and responses

 Easily create multi-step forms with a unique Confirmation Code feature and notification emails, all with drag and drop form wizard of Easy Form Builder.
 This is the free version provides an intuitive interface and functionality to create professional forms in minutes.
 With the unique Confirmation Code feature, you can easily associate each submission with a specific request or user.**Easy Form Builder** is user-friendly WordPress plugin that simplifies the process of creating powerful forms.
-Whether you need a contact form or a registration form.
+Whether you need a contact form, registration form,

 For more information, check out our comprehensive documentation [Click Here](https://whitestudio.team/documents)